kaplanark/dashboard/README.md

-# Vue 3 Dahboard UI Kit
+# Vue 3 Dashboard UI Kit

 It is a Dashborad ui kit project made with Vue.js composition api.
 It is a free and open source project.
 You can use it for your personal and commercial projects.